 When selling a property, first impressions really count.
 Since looking for a home starts with a search in online or offline listings, it is crucial for real estate photos to be high-quality to impress would-be buyers.
 Achieving that level of quality begins with a clean, tidy, and organized property.

 Property owners can clean and organize the house themselves.
 Alternatively, they can ask for consultation and assistance from professional home stagers, cleaners, and interior designers to make the area ready for a photoshoot.

-Check out some simple tips in preparing a home for a photoshoot.
-As a photographer, you can give this list to the homeowner or agent so they can prepare their properties for your shoot.
+Check out some simple tips for preparing a home for a real estate photo shoot.
+As a photographer, you can give this list to the homeowner or agent, so they can prepare their properties for your shoot.

 - The best look starts with a clean, organized space.
 Clean the house thoroughly.
 That means vacuuming the carpet, mopping hardwood floors, wiping furniture, and more.
 Get rid of unwanted items such as junk, shoes, and cardboard boxes.

 - Remove personal photographs and replace them with ones that feature landscapes, general objects, abstracts, and more.
 Do the same with personal collections and items.

 - Arrange furniture and appliances so that cables and outlets are hidden from view if possible.

 - Fix sofas, beds, couches, and other upholstered furniture.
 Make sure they are wrinkle-free, and the pillows are arranged neatly.

 - Use bulbs of the same temperature (e.g. daylight, incandescent, etc.) on all lamps and other light sources.
 Doing so creates a uniform glow when everything is turned on.